-2.14.1 Adding a Contact Relation
+2.12.1.
+Adding a Contact Relation

 To add a ContactRelation, first create an instance of the ContactRelation class (there are several constructors available).
 The ContactRelation constructor needs the ContactContainer for the user that is adding the contact relation (userA), the user to be added to the contact list (userB) and a ContactType.
-The contact type can be either ContactType.Request or ContactType.ContactType.Request is used when the contact relation must be approved by userB and ContactType.Contact is used when the contact relation should come into effect immediately.
+The contact type can be either ContactType.Request or ContactType.Contact.ContactType.Request is used when the contact relation must be approved by userB and ContactType.Contact is used when the contact relation should come into effect immediately.

 First import the necessary namespaces that will be used to manage contacts and users.
-The namespace StarCommunity.Modules.Contact, StarCommunity.Modules.MyPage,StarCommunity.Core and StarCommunity.Core.Modules.Security is described by clicking on their names.
+The namespaceStarCommunity.Modules.Contact, StarCommunity.Modules.MyPage,StarCommunity.Core and StarCommunity Core Modules Security is described by clicking on their names.
+Make sure

+StarCommunity.Core.Modules.Security is described by clicking on their names.
 Make sure you add the assemblies as a reference, mentioned in section 1.1.1.